Covid 19 coronavirus: UK financial experts on why NZ will be one of the best places in the world to invest

 This may lead to opportunities for UK investors who should certainly aim for globally diversified portfolios rather than ones filled with UK stocks – a mistake many investors make.

 Tom Stevenson is investment director for personal investing at financial services company Fidelity International.
 He says: "In the absence of a crystal ball, all you can do as an investor is ensure you're exposed to a range of markets around the world.
-In doing so, you can over time capture the outperformers and minimise the risk of being overexposed to those markets that lag behind."
+In doing so, you can, over time, capture the outperformers and minimise the risk of being overexposed to those markets that lag behind."

 He adds: "The trajectory of the recovery is as unpredictable as that from the 1987 crash.
 There are many variables, not least uncertainty about subsequent 'waves' of the virus until a vaccine is found – and the various approaches to testing that have been implemented by different countries.